dugger/interview_questions/fibonacci/Readme.md

 ### OO

 The previous examples as so... functional, but Ruby is an Object Oriented Language.
-We should a model for this, but we shouldn't just wrap it up in a class without making it better.
-We can move the starting values into the initialize method, set the defaults, but add support for nonstandard starting numbers.
+We should make a model for this, but don't just wrap it up in a class without making it better.
+We can move the starting values into the initialize method, set the defaults, and add support for nonstandard starting numbers.

 > [./fib.rb](./fib.rb)
 ```Ruby